 - A letter will be emailed upon the fifth (5), seventh (7), and ninth (9) absences.
-This letter will summarize the attendance policy and outline the consequences and appeal procedure. - Additionally, a parent conference will be held after the seventh (7th) absence.
+This letter will summarize the attendance policy and outline the consequences and appeal procedure. - Additionally, a parent conference will be held after the seventh (7th) absence. - Attendance Markings: - o Excused Absence: An absence that has been excused by a parent via communication to the school (Please be sure to report absences to the school AND the classroom teacher) - o Absent: The student was not at school - o Unexcused Absence: The students was not at school and did not have parental consent - o Medical: The student is excused from school for medical reasons (Please provide documentation to the office)

-Secondary Consequences:
+High School Consequences: